bangerkuwranger/uwot/.github/ISSUE_TEMPLATE/feature_request.md

 Folks who suggest there is a problem and then propose a solution are invariably correct about the problem and incorrect about the solution.

+It's generally more difficult to find a solution when... well, the PURPOSE of the thing that needs a solution is so unclear.
+We'll get right on that.

 That said, we're all devs here, so hopefully you go two for two.
 Any feedback is appreciated.
 Honestly.